CESTUSLINE EXHIBITS AT FDIC FOR THE 1ST TIME

 Did you know there were 139,820 lost-time cases resulting from hand injuries in 2013 alone, according to Bureau of Labor Statistics?

-People get injured on the job a lot, and hand injuries are a leading cause of casualty.
-The fingertips are often where people get pinched.
-At Cestus, we flare the finger protection at the end of our gloves to provide full coverage for this crucial “pinch point.”
+Injury on the job is common, and hand injuries are a leading cause of casualty.
+The fingertips are often where people get pinched, so we flare the finger protection to provide full coverage for this crucial “pinch point.”

 When cuts and lacerations of the fingers and hands are combined, the number of days-away-from work cases (approximately 110,000 annually), are second only to back strains and sprains, according to the U.S. Bureau of Labor Statistics.